Why This Recipe Works

 Middle Eastern sumac berries have a tart, citrusy flavor that makes them a natural pair for aioli and grilled foods.
 Chopped mint and olive oil are perfect partners here.

 One of the simplest foods to grill, and one of the best to dip in garlicky aioli.

 1 pound (455g) asparagus, trimmed and peeled (if desired)

 Kosher salt and freshly ground black pepper

-Toss asparagus with 2 tablespoons olive oil, salt, and pepper.
-Place over a grill preheated to high heat and cook, turning occasionally, until well-charred and tender, 5 to 8 minutes.
-If desired, cut lemon in half and place cut side down on grill until charred, about 3 minutes.
-Transfer asparagus to a large plate, drizzle with remaining olive oil, sprinkle with lemon (if desired), and serve immediately.
+Toss asparagus with 2 tablespoons olive oil and season with salt and pepper.
+Add asparagus to hot side of grill and cook, turning occasionally, until well-charred and tender, 5 to 8 minutes.
+Meanwhile, if desired, place lemon halves cut side down on grill and cook until charred, about 3 minutes.
+Transfer asparagus to a large serving plate, drizzle with remaining olive oil, squeeze lemon over top (if desired), and serve immediately.

 |Nutrition Facts (per serving)|

 |Amount per serving|